 The 1992 SK Modified championship team of Ron Berndt (owner) and Ted Christopher (driver) split during the first month of the season over disagreement of which car from their garage to run weekly.
-Although Christopher won the season opening Blast Off 94-lapper, Teddy left the track after being involved in a heat race accident with George "Moose" Hewitt (after earlier being involved in a wreck in a postponed SK feature event earlier in the day) during the season's first Saturday night event.
-Berndt, who chose to run the backup car instead of immediately repairing the primary car (which Christopher wanted to run weekly) subsequently put Late Model superstar Phil Rondeau in the North End Auto Parts #54 for the remainder of the season where he would win twice (including the Race of Champions qualifier) and finish in the top 10 in points for the season.
+Although Christopher won the season opening Blast Off 94-lapper, Teddy left the track after being involved in a heat race accident with Moose Hewitt (after earlier being involved in a wreck in a postponed SK feature event earlier in the day) during the season’s first Saturday night event.
+Berndt chose to run the backup car instead of immediately repairing the primary car, which Christopher wanted to run weekly.
+This disagreement led to Berndt putting Late Model superstar Phil Rondeau in the North End Auto Parts #54 for the remainder of the season where he would win twice (including the Race of Champions qualifier) and finish in the top 10 in points for the season.

 Jay Stuart would win his second Late Model track championship driving his #11 car.
 Jay also won the division’s 2 longest races: the 50-lap portion of the Waterford 200 in July and 100-lap portion of the season ending Shoreline 300.
 John Steiner won the season opening 40-lapper